UfukBlbn/CSharp-EfCore/README.md

 # CSharp-EfCore
-a sample console app with lots of lambda query examples
+a sample console app with lots of lambda query examples between db connection.